thomascancel/Historical-Analysis-of-Stock-Indexes/README.md

 # Historical-Analysis-of-Stock-Indexes
 In this project I study historical performance of the S&P500 Index over the last 50 years and the last 12 months.
+The data is extracted directly from yahoo finance which makes it easy to update the graphs every day.
 A similar analysis can be done for different indexes or stocks just by changing the ticker in the json file.

 ## Requirements
 Here are the versions of the librairies I used for this project.